 Can you brine frozen chicken?

 Good question, not really.
-You won’t be able to do this with a frozen whole chicken, because since it is rock hard it won’t soak in any of the flavors and the raw juices when thawing will seep into the mix contaminating it.
+You won’t be able to do this with a frozen whole chicken in oven, because since it is rock hard it won’t soak in any of the flavors and the raw juices when thawing will seep into the mix contaminating it.
 In that case give yourself 1-2 days of it sitting in the fridge defrosting before soak.

 How Long to Cook a Whole Chicken

 You are only going to need a few ingredients to make this, the main ones are sea salt and water.
-Beyond that you can include things like fresh herbs, we love garlic on all the things so that is always a given but can be swapped out for others.
-If you wanted to make our Bacon Wrapped Stuffed Chicken you’d need to do it beforehand and pat dry when done.
+Beyond that you can include things like fresh herbs, we love garlic on all the things so that is always a given but can be swapped out for others….or more like our turkey dry rub that provides even more intense flavors.

 How to Brine a Whole Chicken